SORTEE-Github-Hackathon/manuscript/README.md

 A free, personal [Github Account](https://github.com/join?source=header-home) is necessary to contribute to this project.

-To contribute in writing, you must follow the guidelines described [here]().
+To contribute in writing, you must follow the guidelines described [here](CONTRIBUTING.md).

-In a nutshell, suggestions about the literature require the creation of [issues](), and written contributions require the modification of files within the [content]() directory and pushing changes through [pull requests]().
+In a nutshell, suggestions about the literature require the creation of [discussions](https://github.com/SORTEE-Github-Hackathon/manuscript-test/discussions), and written contributions require the modification of files within the [content](https://github.com/SORTEE-Github-Hackathon/manuscript-test/tree/main/content) directory and pushing changes through [pull requests](https://github.com/SORTEE-Github-Hackathon/manuscript-test/pulls).

 ## Authorship Guidelines

 Authorship contributions are categorized following the guidelines from the [CRediT Taxonomy](https://casrai.org/credit/) and the [International Committee of Medical Journal Editors](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html).

-All authors must fill their [author information](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/USAGE.md#manuscript-metadata) through a pull request on the [content/metadata.yaml]() file.
+All authors must fill their [author information](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/USAGE.md#manuscript-metadata) through a pull request on the [content/metadata.yaml](https://github.com/SORTEE-Github-Hackathon/manuscript-test/blob/main/content/metadata.yaml) file.

 ### Repository directories & files

 The directories and main files are as follows:
 + [`/` (`main` root)](https://github.com/SORTEE-Github-Hackathon/manuscript-test/) this directory contains this document `README.md`, which helps uses with the general information about this repository and our project.
-+ [`CONTRIBUTING.md`]() contains procedures and directions for prospective authors to contribute to this manuscript.
++ [`CONTRIBUTING.md`](CONTRIBUTING.md) contains procedures and directions for prospective authors to contribute to this manuscript.
 + [`content`](content) contains the manuscript source, which includes markdown files as well as inputs for citations and references.
   See [`USAGE.md`](USAGE.md) for information on formatting text, citing references, adding figures and tables, and other manuscript editing.
 + [`output`](output) contains the outputs (generated files) from Manubot including the resulting manuscript files (in `HTML`, `PDF`, and other formats).